abinit/abinit/doc/developers/new_testsuite.md

 tolerance, whereas the default relative tolerance have been overridden.

 <!--
-For simplicity sake I will only write the `ResultGS` part in next examples.
+For simplicity sake I will only write the `ResultsGS` part in next examples.
 -->
 Unfortunately, such a strict value for `tol_rel` will become very problematic when we have to compare the residues stored in the `convergence` dictionary!